rouvinerh/SecJournal/website-security/sql-injection.md

 SQL Injection on the other hand, is the injection of SQL queries to manipulate the database into executing queries to extract data or even achieve command execution.

-SQL Injection is a simple vulnerability, but it's gold and still very applicable, even today (unfortunately).

 <figure><img src="../.gitbook/assets/image (2254).png" alt=""><figcaption><p><em>Taken from PortSwigger Web Security Academy</em></p></figcaption></figure>

 ## Basic Injection

-It occurs when user input is not sanitised and passed into queries.
-The SQL syntax is kind of like English, and suppose we have a query like this:
+It occurs when user input is not sanitised, queries don't use parameterised variables and input is passed into queries.
+SQL syntax is kind of like English, so suppose have a query like this:

 ```sql
 SELECT * FROM products WHERE category = 'Gifts' AND released = 1